cmancone/akeyless-action/README.md

         echo "my_dynamic_secret: ${{ env.my_dynamic_secret }}"
 ```

+## Feature Requests & Issues

-> **Maintainer Statement** This repo is a fork of [cmancone/akeyless-action](https://github.com/cmancone/akeyless-action) and is primarily for code quality, security updates, dependency maintenence, and to publish to the GitHub Marketplace.
-I will endevor to include any upstream features to ensure ongoing coordination.
+This repo is a fork of [cmancone/akeyless-action](https://github.com/cmancone/akeyless-action).
+This repo is intended to be the primary source of future development and maintenence for the action published to the GitHub Marketplace.
+Please open Feature Requests and report Issues here instead of the upstream repo.
+Thank you!